sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 #### Upload the data filesystem

+If using internal flash storage (USE_INT_FLASH #defined in hardware.h), you must copy some files to internal storage using this procedure.

 `PlatformIO > Project Tasks > Upload File System Image`

 All files under the `/data` subdirectory will be copied to the SPIFFS filesystem partition.
-Run this task whenever you add any file to the data subdirectory (e.g, adding games in SNA format).
+Run this task whenever you add any file to the data subdirectory (e.g, adding games in SNA format, into the `/data/sna` subdirectory).

+#### Using a external micro SD Card and copying games into it

+If using external micro sd card (USE_SD_CARD #defined in hardware.h), you must copy files from the `/data` subdirectory to the root of the sd card.

+The SD card should be formatted in FAT16 / FAT32.

+For adding games to the emulator, just turn it off, extract the sd card, copy games in .SNA format to the `/sna` folder of the sd card, insert it again, and turn it on.

+Important note: once you flash the firmware successfully with USE_SD_CARD defined, you won't be able to flash the firmware again, unless you remove the SD card.
+This is due to GPIO pin 2/12 used for SD card MISO/MOSI interfering with the boot/flashing process.

+What I do: before flashing (`PlatformIO > Project Tasks > Upload`), I remove the SD card until flashing starts, then I insert it again.
+For convenience I use a micro sd card extension strap which features a push to insert / push to remove mechanism, which comes in handy.

 #### Compile and flash it